Lupin3000/Raspberry-PI-Tutorials/WIFIJamming/readme.md

 ## aireplay-ng (Aircrack-ng)

 The Aircrack-ng suite includes many tools to assess Wi-Fi networks.
-Here we focus on `aireplay-ng` only.
+Here the focus is on `aireplay-ng` only.

 ```shell
 # show help (optional)